Home Is Where We Displace Our Selves

 Part 1: 3 Dec 2024, 6 pm

 As part of the public program accompanying Rene Matić’s exhibition AS OPPOSED TO THE TRUTH, this workshop series expands on questions of identity and belonging through various forms of collective study.
-The program includes a screening, a lecture performance + conversation, and a listening session.
+The program includes a screening, a performance by mandhla., and a lecture performance by Octavia Bürgel.

 Matić understands home as being everywhere, as a utopia that has always already existed, a hidden place where the personal and the political contrast and converge in and as a blur.
 This blur is an optics born from displacement, yet it also speaks to our refusal to be defined or pinned down, as well as our capacity to open up ourselves to connection and kinship.
 The blur is also subversive, introducing a “glitch” into systems where prevailing politics seeks to keep people apart and isolated.
 As photographer Zun Lee writes in his essay Home Is Where We Displace Our Selves, “[...] abolition starts with the self, so we may lose our individuated selves in favor of a blurred, irreducible sociality of the senses.”[1]